Sathurshan03/Island-City-Generation-2AA4/README.md

 ### Installation instructions

 This product is handled by Maven, as a multi-module project.
-We assume here that you have cloned the project in a directory named `A2`

 To install the different tooling on your computer, simply run:

 ```
-mosser@azrael A2 % mvn install
+mvn install
 ```

 After installation, you'll find an application named `generator.jar` in the `generator` directory, and a file named `visualizer.jar` in the `visualizer` one.